Skip navigation

 Compliance Report

-No later than 31 days following the law enforcement entity’s end of the fiscal year, the entity is required to submit an electronic compliance report with the Comptroller’s office.
-This report provides the agency with documents — such as invoices, purchase orders and payroll — to ensure compliance with grant allowances in the law.
+No later than two months following the law enforcement entity’s fiscal year start, the grantee is required to submit an electronic compliance report with the Comptroller’s office (Exhibit 4).
+This report provides documents — such as invoices, purchase orders and payroll — to ensure compliance with grant allowances in the law.
 If the county or office has leftover or misspent funds, it must return the money to the Comptroller’s office following the review.

 Exhibit 4